swibcon/swib.org/var/html/swib22/programme.md

 Prerequisites

-Please register at least 4 days before the Workshop as a Wikimeda User to have full access to all tools and editing capabilities: https://commons.wikimedia.org/w/index.php?title=Special:CreateAccount&returnto=Main+Page
+Please register at least 4 days before the Workshop as a Wikimeda User ([here](https://commons.wikimedia.org/w/index.php?title=Special:CreateAccount&returnto=Main+Page)) to have full access to all tools and editing capabilities.

 </td></tr>